10 FACTS About Peripheral Arterial Disease – Part 2

 PAD is Treatable

 The good news is that peripheral arterial disease is treatable.
-There are several treatment options available including recommendation of lifestyle changes and minimally invasive endovascular procedures.
+There are several treatment options available including a recommendation of lifestyle changes and minimally invasive endovascular procedures.

 DON’T IGNORE THE SYMPTOMS OF PAD – SCHEDULE AN EXPERT CONSULTATION